katieeech/katieeech/README.md

 ### Welcome!

-I'm a frontend developer, who loves to design and code, 👩🏻‍💻 currently looking for a new opportunity.
+I'm a frontend developer, who loves to design and code,currently looking for a new opportunity! 👩🏻‍💻
 <br>

 #### Education